m-soro/IntroToDBs/README.md

     var Schema = mongoose.Schema;
     ```

-    - to define a pattern to our database:
+    - to define a pattern or schema to our database:
     ```
     var catSchema = new Schema({
         name: String,
         age: Number,
         temperament: String
     });

+    var Cat = mongoose.model('Cat', catSchema);
     ```

     - save it to a variable after compiling it to a *model*, we can just use the said variable to CRUD:
-    `var Cat = mongoose.model('Cat', catSchema);` *not that variable is the single version of any given name and Capitalize the first letter*
+    `var Cat = mongoose.model('Cat', catSchema);` *note that variable is the single version of any given name and Capitalize the first letter*
+    - this returns an object that has a bunch of method like `create`, `find` etc,
     - you can then use `Cat.create`, `Cat.find`, etc...

-    - to add a new cat:
+    - to add/create a new cat:
     ```
     var george = new Cat({
       name: 'George',